isaacnmm/pestpolicy-hugo2XX/content/posts/costco-gutter-guard/index.md

 ##  What Are Costco Gutter Guards?

 Costco primarily sells **EasyOn Gutter Guards**, which are a type of **micro-mesh gutter guard**.
-These are physical barriers designed to sit over your existing [gutters](https://pestpolicy.com/all-american-gutters-reviews/), preventing debris from entering while allowing rainwater to flow freely.
+These are physical barriers designed to sit over your existing [gutters](https://pestpolicy.com/all-american-gutters-reviews/),preventing debris from entering while allowing rainwater to flow freely.

-Key characteristics of EasyOn [Gutter](https://pestpolicy.com/are-gutters-necessary/) Guards:
+Key characteristics of EasyOn [Gutter](https://pestpolicy.com/are-gutters-necessary/)Guards:

 * **Material: ** They feature a **surgical-grade stainless steel micro-mesh** screen affixed to a sturdy **aluminum frame**.
 This combination is chosen for its durability, rust resistance, and ability to block even very fine debris like pine needles, shingle grit, and seeds. * **Design: ** The micro-mesh is designed to sit on top of your gutters, creating a flat or slightly sloped surface.